 Hit by a car on an e-bike or e-scooter?
 Contact us today

 Our firm knows how insurance companies operate.
 That’s why we conduct our own investigation of your accident to get the facts.
 Our legal team gathers evidence, including any video from nearby traffic cameras.
 We carefully review accident reports and medical records and interview witnesses.
 If needed, we also consult accident reconstruction experts and other specialists.

 Our attorneys build strong cases that insurance companies have to take seriously.
 Then we demand the compensation you deserve.
 That includes compensation for current and future medical expenses related to your injuries, lost wages if you couldn’t work and other damages such as pain and suffering.

-Our firm has a record of getting results for our clients through negotiated settlements and jury verdicts.
+Our Central Ohio law firm has a record of getting results for our clients through negotiated settlements and jury verdicts.
 When we represent you, our goal is maximum compensation.
 We can guide you through the process every step of the way and answer any questions you have.

 Learn more about how one of our e-bike and e-scooter accident lawyers can help.
 Contact us today to schedule a free consultation at our Columbus office.
 Or we can meet you at a location that works better for you, such as your home or hospital room.